PapenfussLab/gridss/Readme.md

 --labels|comma separated labels to use in the output VCF for the input files.
 Must have same number of entries as there are input files.
 Input files with the same label are aggregated (useful for multiple sequencing runs of the same sample).
 Labels default to input filenames, unless a single read group with a non-empty sample name exists in which case the read group sample name is used (which can be disabled by \"useReadGroupSampleNameCategoryLabel=false\" in the configuration file).
 If labels are specified, they must be specified for all input files.
 --steps|processing steps to run.
 Defaults to all steps.
 Multiple steps are specified using comma separators.
 Available steps are preprocess,assemble,call.
 Useful to improve parallelisation on a cluster as preprocess of each input file is independent, and can be performed in parallel, and has lower memory requirements than the assembly step.
 --repeatmaskerbed|bedops rmsk2bed BED file for reference genome.
 Optional parameter for annotating inserted sequences with RepeatMasker repeat type/class (Optional)
 --jobindex|zero-based index of this assembly job node.
 Used to spread GRIDSS assembly across multiple compute nodes.
-Used to spread GRIDSS assembly across multiple compute nodes.
 Use only with `-s assemble`.
 Once all jobs have completed, a `-s assemble` or `-s all` job should be run to gather the results together.
---jobnodes|total number of assmebly jobs scheduled.
+--jobnodes|total number of assembly jobs scheduled.

 The following additional optional arguments may be useful if GRIDSS fails to run in your environment, or you want to run with non-standard parameters.